-You can request a shuttle (called a "transfer" here) directly from Viru Viru airport for Bs.
-100, from Equipetrol for Bs.
-50 or from the Santa Cruz central plaza for Bs.
+You can request a shuttle (called a "transfer" here) directly from Viru Viru airport for around Bs.
+100, from Equipetrol for about Bs.
+50 or from the Santa Cruz central plaza for about Bs.
 70.

 Upon arriving you'll pay an entrance fee.
-Adults pay Bs.
-70 and children pay Bs.
-30. Visitors over 65 years of age also pay Bs.
-30. There are also several packages you can purchase that include tours, meals, overnight stays, or teatime snacks.
+Adults pay about $15 and children pay about $8.
+There are also several packages you can purchase that include tours, meals, overnight stays, or teatime snacks.
 A monthly pass is also available that allows you unlimited entrance for one person for 30 days.
-There are three annual-pass options.
-The first, at $60 allows one person to enter the park an unlimited number of times per year.
-The second, at $100 allows two people unlimited entry for a year.
-The third, at $140 (called the Business Year Pass) allows you unlimited entry per year AND you can share your pass with guests, allowing others to use it in your stead.
+There are three annual-pass options as well.

 Once you've paid your entry fee you can spend the day on your own or take the tours, visit the Evoluseum, bike ride, kayak, and more (and stay the hotel if you choose to stay).
 MasterCard and Visa are accepted.
-You will also be charged if you choose to ride horseback (Bs.
-10 per person) or take a horse and carriage ride (Bs.
-5 per person), which must be paid in cash directly to the horse and buggy driver.
+You will also be charged if you choose to ride horseback or take a horse and carriage ride, which must be paid in cash directly to the horse and buggy driver.

+There are 2 pools, several lagoons, a large children's park, a beach volleyball court, and a soccer field.
 You may also choose to rent camping equipment, kayaks and life jackets, mountain bikes and other equipment, which do cost a nominal fee, but you're welcome to bring your own.
-You can also rent baby carriages (Bs.
-40 for 1/2 day or Bs.
-80 full day), lockers (Bs.
-10 per day), bamboo fishing rods (Bs.
-30), or fishing reels (Bs.
-50).
+You can also rent baby carriages, lockers, bamboo fishing rods, or fishing reels.
 Güembé also has a gift boutique where you can purchase t-shirts, shorts, swimsuits and towels, in addition to assorted souvenirs.
-Be sure to visit the Evoluseum!
-Entrance is only Bs.
-10.

 Upon entering you should take the guided tour first, if you paid for it.
 Your guide will lead you down several paths while explaining several varieties of insects, plants and birds as you walk toward the first of two butterfly domes.
 This first dome, which is the smaller of the two, houses hundreds of butterflies that flit about you constantly.
 Just past this dome and across a small bridge is the immense 80-foot L-shaped dome that houses many species of birds, hundreds of butterflies, and even a curious monkey or two.
 Please do climb the spiral stairs to the top - the view is spectacular!!
 (Not for you if you are afraid of heights).